lucas-portela/vscode-gengetset-without-jsdoc/README.md

+# This VSCode Extension is a fork
+This extension is a fork of the great [cybertim/vscode-gengetset](https://github.com/cybertim/vscode-gengetset).
+I just removed the useless JSDoc generated lines that I couldn't remove through the original extension settings.

 # Optimize / Auto Imports, Generate Getters / Setters and Constructors

 **Simply click on the Light Bulb to add the missing import line**